lnahrf/vssm/README.md

 user.name = 'Conor Mason'
 user.address = 'P.Sherman 42 Wallaby Way, Sydney'

-// If the state variable is not primitive (e.g it's an object or array), in order to trigger the mutation event, we need to create a new copy of our object in memory and save its reference inside the original variable.
+// If the state variable is not primitive (e.g it's an object or array),
+// in order to trigger the mutation event,
+// we need to create a new copy of our object in memory and save its reference inside the original variable.

-// An easy way of doing so is deconstruction (e.g {...obj} or [...arr]) cart.items = [...cart.items, {
+// An easy way of doing so is deconstruction (e.g {...obj} or [...arr])

+cart.items = [...cart.items, {
   name: 'Is Everyone Going Crazy?',
   type: 'Album'
-  digital: true
+  digital: true,
   price: 25,
   currency: 'USD'
 }]